-Join Adam Wilbert for an in-depth discussion in this video Specifying a range of dates or times, part of Access 2013: Queries in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Specifying a range of dates or times, part of Access 2013: Queries.

 Because Access stores dates as serial numbers, it becomes very easy to perform date comparison or to find ranges of dates.
 We've seen these comparison operators before, but I thought it'd be valuable to review them and see how they can be applied specifically to working with dates.
 For this movie, let's take a look at exploring our employees' hire dates.
 I'm going to start a new query in Design View.
 And I'm going to go ahead and add in my Employees table.
 We'll go ahead and close the Show Table window.
 From the Employees table, let's add the Employee ID, the first and last name, and I'm going to scroll down here, and choose the hire date.

 Now, let's make sure that we're sorting our hire dates, so I'm going to choose to sort them ascending, so they go from the oldest to the newest.
 And we can go ahead and run the query to see our 741 employees and the dates that they were hired.
 Let's go back into Design View.
 Now we can filter our results to a specific hire date, just like we can with any other criteria.
 I just find the criteria row in this Query Design grid, and underneath Hire Date, I type in the date that I'm interested in.
 Let's say that we wanted to find all of the employees that were hired on May 15th, 2014.
 So I'll come down here and I'll just type in 5/15/2014.